ucw9q/restful-api-design-guidelines/README.md

 * JSON, because it is easy to produce and consume
 * OAuth, because it prevents password propagation

 We describe these technologies as a first choice, not as an only choice.
-You might decide to include a query language, like [GraphQL](http://graphql.org/), with your API.
+For example, you might decide to include a query language, like [GraphQL](https://developer.github.com/v4/), with your API.

 ## Pragmatic REST